Ecclesiastical heraldry: Motto

 A motto is a short phrase usually appearing below the shield as a statement of belief.
 Catholic bishops and Presbyterian churches use a motto in their arms, though it is rare among Anglican bishops.
 A notable exception is the motto on the coat of arms of Rowan Williams, former Archbishop of Canterbury.

 Gustavo Testa, created cardinal in December 1959, quickly selected as his arms a shield with the words sola gratia tua and the motto et patria et cor in order to meet a publishing deadline.
 Literally these phrases mean "only by your favor" and "both fatherland and heart".
 Testa explained to Pope John XXIII that the shield meant "I am a cardinal because of you alone", and the motto meant "because I am from Bergamo and a friend".

+Pope Francis was the first pope to include the motto in his heraldic achievements.

 Papal insignia

 Saint Peter was represented holding keys as early as the fifth century.
-As the Roman Catholic Church considers him the first pope and bishop of Rome, the keys were adopted as a papal emblem; they first appear with papal arms in the 13th century.
+As the Catholic Church considers him the first pope and bishop of Rome, the keys were adopted as a papal emblem; they first appear with papal arms in the 13th century.
 Two keys perpendicular were often used on coins, but beginning in the 15th century were used to represent St. Peter's Basilica.
 Perpendicular keys last appeared in the shield of the papacy in 1555, after which the crossed keys are used exclusively.
 The keys are gold and silver, with the gold key placed to dexter (viewer's left) on the personal arms of the pope, although two silver keys or two gold keys were used late into the 16th century.
 The keys as a symbol of Saint Peter may be found within many coats of arms; the coat of arms of the Prince-Archbishopric of Bremen displayed two argent (silver) crossed keys as Saint Peter is the patron saint of the Bremian archiepiscopal cathedral.

 The papal tiara or triregnum is the three-tiered crown used by the pope as a sovereign power.
 It is first found as an independent emblem in the 13th century, though at that time with only one coronet.
 In the 15th century, the tiara was combined with the keys above the papal shield.
 The tiara and keys together within a shield form the arms of Vatican City.
 In heraldry, the white tiara is depicted with a bulbous shape and with two attached red strips called lappets or infulae.
-The coat of arms of Pope Benedict XVI sparked controversy by displaying a mitre and pallium instead of the customary tiara.
+The coat of arms of Pope Benedict XVI sparked controversy by displaying a three tiered mitre and pallium instead of the customary tiara, a practice followed by Pope Francis.

+Proposal for specific insignia for Pope Benedict XVI upon becoming emeritus pope were put forward by Father Antonnio Pompili: a white cardinal's galero, instead of the papal tiara.
+Despite said proposal being appreciated by the emeritus pope, he declined the adoption of said insignia to reflect is status within the Catholic Church.